 XTB UK FAQs

 Is XTB good for beginners?

-XTB is not considered a good Forex and CFDs broker for beginners in South Africa because they have no negative balance protection.
-Although they have no mandatory minimum deposit, zero commission trading and no dormant account fees are charged until after 1 year of inactivity.
+XTB is a good Forex and CFDs broker for beginners because they have negative balance protection for retail clients, with no mandatory minimum deposit and no dormant account fees are charged until after 1 year of inactivity.